Zugz0Wang/Competitive-Programming-Playground/README.md

 ---

+## Leetcode.2305.
+Fair Distribution of Cookies

+- Learned from solution; 20230701

+A recursion problem.
+I managed to use a Stack to simulate recursion.

+---

 ## Leetcode.2328.
 Number Of Increasing Paths In A Grid

 - Learned from solution; 20230618

 At first, I was thinking in the wrong direction, which elements in the dynamic programming array represent the number of paths that end in that position.
 But that led to a Time Limit Exceeded.
 At last, I checked out the solution and found out plain DFS would solve it.

----

-## Leetcode.2542.
-Maximum Subsequent Score

-- Learned from solution; 20230524

-The basic idea is the same as Leetcode.703 from yesterday.
-You need to maintain some data structure of size k and pop something out when the size is over k.

 ---